-Parking is available at the trail's southern tip near the Newton Falls Community Park, or mid-trail at the intersection of State Route 534 and W. River Road.
+Parking is available at the Newton Falls Trail's southern tip near Newton Falls Community Park on S. Center Street, or mid-trail at the intersection of State Route 534/Broad Street and W. River Road.